 Small Business for a Healthy Connecticut (SBHC) advocates on behalf of Connecticut small businesses for quality, affordable and accessible healthcare options, and serves as an information resource for small business on business and health policies matters.

-SomerCor 504, Inc. is a non-profit development company certified by the Small Business Administration (SBA) to originate SBA 504 loans in the State of Illinois.
+SomerCor is a non-profit development company certified by the Small Business Administration (SBA) to originate SBA 504 loans in the State of Illinois.
 Since its inception in 1992, SomerCor has grown to be one of the premier mission-driven small business lenders in the Chicagoland area and expanded its offerings beyond the SBA 504 program.
-SomerCor is a SBA Community Advantage lender in partnership with the Goldman Sachs 10,000 Small Businesses initiative offering loans between $50,000 - $250,000.
-SomerCor is also the administrator for the City of Chicago's Small Business Improvement Fund program.
+SomerCor is a SBA Community Advantage lender offering loans between $50,000 - $250,000.
+SomerCor is also the administrator for the City of Chicago's Small Business Improvement Fund program and Neighborhood Opportunity Fund Grant.
 SomerCor prides itself in being an integral component to the small business ecosystem in Chicagoland and will happily refer businesses to other resource providers when they aren't the right fit.

 The South Metro Denver Small Business Development Center (SBDC) offers assistance and support to entrepreneurs in Arapahoe, Douglas and South Jefferson counties.
 The center works with small business owners at all stages of business, whether they have an idea and are considering starting a business, have just started their business, or have been operating for an extended period of time.
 It provides a number of services and resources to help entrepreneurs start and run their company.

 Southern California Minority Supplier Development Council (SCMSDC) is the largest nonprofit minority business advocacy organization in the region, representing the interests of more than 600,000 Minority Business Enterprises (MBEs), serving nearly 1,700 SCMSDC-Certified MBEs and 300 corporate members throughout a 13-county service area.